 ACKNOWLEDGEMENTS

-I am deeply grateful to Nic Flemming for having challenged me on this subject and for his support and thoughtful comments.
+I am deeply grateful to Nick Flemming for having challenged me on this subject and for his support and thoughtful comments.
 I am also very thankful to the reviewers for their help in improving this paper.

 REFERENCES

 AHRENS, J. (1987), Characteristics of reef breakwaters, Technical Report CERC 87-17, Vicksburg, MS, 66p.